Can Egypt's new central bank chief calm currency crisis?

 "The fact that he wants a more liberal economic system in Egypt, which is exactly what Egypt needs to push economic growth to higher levels," said Angus Blair, head of Signet Institute, a Cairo-based economic think-tank.

-What fueled Ramez's unpopularity in the banking sector was his interference in minute details including product pricing.
+What fuelled Ramez's unpopularity in the banking sector was his interference in minute details including product pricing.

 Bankers say he gave orders and but did not welcome feedback, sometimes lambasting senior bankers in front of their peers and creating an environment where experts were afraid to speak up.